Source Free Unsupervised Graph Domain Adaptation: Problem Statement Methodology

 \subsubsection{Entropy of Marginal Distribution}

-The entropy of marginal distribution $\mathbf{\hat{Y}_t}$ can be calculated as:
+The entropy of marginal distribution $\mathbf{\hat{y}_t}$ can be calculated as:

-This objective is designed for avoiding concentrating predictions on the same category.
-If we have additional knowledge about the prior distribution of labels $p_t(y)$ on the target graph, a KL-divergence objective can be a replacement for the Eq. \eqref{equ:prediction entropy}:
+This objective is designed to avoid the unsupervised objective easily stuck in a bad solution where predictions concentrate on the same category.
+Particularly, if we have additional knowledge about the prior distribution of labels $p_t(y)$ on the target graph, a KL-divergence objective can be a replacement for the Eq. \eqref{equ:prediction entropy}:

+To summarize, we adopt Eq.~\eqref{equ:prediction entropy} by default to balance different categories, and we can use Eq.\eqref{equ:KL} to approximate the real distribution with additional information about the prior label distribution.